2018 NFL Mock Draft – 7 Rounds

 The Bears have added wide receivers through free agency, so drafting one with their first pick is not as much a pressing need as it once was.
 There is a large grouping of receivers that will be able to help the Bears starting in the 2nd, and available throughout the draft.
-The Bears will stay disciplined and go after talent, and adding elite level edge rushers is always a good thing.
+The Bears having coaching ties to Nelson, it is a need, and he could very well fall here.

 10. Oakland Raiders

-2018 NFL Mock Draft, Raiders: Denzel Ward, CB, Ohio State
+2018 NFL Mock Draft, Raiders: Minkah Fitzpatrick, S / CB, Alabama

 Every year there is a team or two that has a huge pile of free agency money to spend to add players on everyone’s “top free agents” lists, and the fans get excited and start dreaming of championships.
 The problem is that just isn’t what wins Superbowls.
 As much as the draft is a process of educated guesses, free agency has a similar success rate, but with much higher financial consequences.
 That is what has inevitably casued some turmoil with the Raiders, but they hope that they are past that era of having to spend huge in one offseason.

 The Raiders have to get their defense to play up to its ability, and could use a piece both in the front seven and in the secondary as fresh blood.